"The Future of Public Health Dentistry: How Prevention, Policy, and Technology Are Transforming Oral Health for Communities"

 • A policy contributor

-Epidemiology will be the bridge connecting clinical dentistry with public health impact, ensuring that oral healthcare is guided by science, strategy, and societal need.
+Epidemiology will be the linkage between clinical dentistry and public health impact to assure that oral healthcare is science-driven, strategically focused and responsive to societal need.

 The Rise of Community Oral Health Workers